leftlogic/ffconf/src/articles/2024-is-over-what-next.md

 We'll announce the winner on December 2nd (and email directly).

-Finally, [photos by Trys Mudford](https://www.flickr.com/photos/remysharp/albums/72177720321895884) are online and videos will be uploaded (to YouTube with captions) as their edited in the coming weeks, so we'll let you know when those are live too.
+Finally, [photos by Trys Mudford](https://www.flickr.com/photos/remysharp/albums/72177720321895884) are online and videos will be uploaded (to YouTube with captions) as they're edited in the coming weeks, so we'll let you know when those are live too.

 Thanks again,